 You can use PROC FORMAT to create user-defined formats and store them in a format catalog.
 You can then use the %INDTD_PUBLISH_FORMATS macro to export the user-defined format definitions to the Teradata EDW where the SAS_PUT() function can reference them.

 If you use the FMTCAT= option to specify a format catalog in the %INDTD_PUBLISH_FORMATS macro, these restrictions and limitations apply:

 - Trailing blanks in PROC FORMAT labels are lost when publishing a picture format. - Avoid using PICTURE formats with the MULTILABEL option.
 You cannot successfully create a CNTLOUT= data set when PICTURE formats are present.
-This is a known problem in PROC FORMAT. - If you use the MULTILABEL option, only the first label that is found is returned.
+This is a known problem in PROC FOR-MAT.

+- If you are using a character set encoding other than Latin1, picture formats are not supported.
+The picture format supports only Latin1 characters. - If you use the MULTILABEL option, only the first label that is found is returned.
 For more information, see the PROC FORMAT MULTILABEL option in the Base SAS Procedures Guide. - The %INDTD_PUBLISH_FORMATS macro rejects a format unless the LANGUAGE= option is set to English or is not specified. - Although the format catalog can contain informats, the %INDTD_PUBLISH_FORMATS macro ignores the informats. - User-defined formats that include a format that SAS supplies are not supported.